swarch-2f-rootly/2f/Prototype_4/README.md

 *   **Error Elimination:** The system achieved a **0.00% failed request rate**, a critical improvement over the 0.3% observed previously.
 This demonstrates that the cache acts as an effective buffer, preventing the database from becoming a point of failure under extreme load.
 *   **Stability vs. Speed:** While the recorded throughput (93.32 req/s) and response time (394.13 ms) show different behavior compared to the load balancing test, the system prioritized total availability (100%).
 The increase in response time variance (71.30%) is expected in cached systems: it reflects the difference between immediate responses (cache hits) and full database queries (cache misses).
 *   **Resource Efficiency:** By serving frequent data from Redis, pressure on the primary database is drastically reduced, allowing the system to handle traffic spikes without degrading service integrity or rejecting requests.

+**Justification for Performance Changes in Redesign P4 (GCP):**
+The performance metrics in P4 reflect the overhead of a real-world cloud deployment compared to the local baseline:
+1.  **Network Overhead:** Accessing the remote Redis cache in GCP involves network round-trips that are negligible in a local setup.
+2.  **Security Inspection:** The WAF inspects every request, adding processing time before the cache is even reached.
+3.  **Concurrency Handling:** The distributed nature of the system exposes race conditions and locking mechanisms that are less apparent in local tests, contributing to higher variance.

 ---